eo3ji310m06/sourcetree/README.md

 # Social index visualization
-We download those public materials in  the ministry of interior and visualize them, which helps more people can understand that the government provides information.
+We download those public materials in  the ministry of interior and visualize them, which helps more people understand those information that the government provides.
-Through shiny app, we make them become an interactive website.
+Through shiny app, we make the information become an interactive website.
+With easy selection functions, people can compare lots of ratios in different counties as well as know the trend of various ratios.

+# Structure
+*  backend-Django
+*  interactive app-Shiny

+# Packages
+* GGally
+* plotly

+# Data
+The data of the project is from SEGIS files.

 # Product demo